tytydraco/yessleep/out/It_lives_in_the_pipes_and_eats_what_They_flush.md

 “More…”

-I’ve been peeing in bottles and shitting in the alley since that night.
+I’ve been pissing in bottles and shitting in the alley since that night.
 How can I ever use a toilet again?